Graduate Students [please inquire]

 A major directive of the Bonner Lab is to train and mentor Graduate Students in cellular and molecular mechanisms of environmental lung disease, as well as doing research to prevent future disease from emerging technologies.
 Students in the Bonner Lab are trained to use a combination of in vitro cell culture techniques and mouse model techniques to develop a comprehensive background in pulmonary toxicology research.
 Students accepted into the Toxicology Graduate Program at NC State do several lab rotations during their first semester, so this is a great way to learn if there is a compatible fit with our group.
 Graduates from the Bonner Lab continue their career paths in toxicology in either industry, government and academia.
 If you are interested in learning more about the PhD Program in Toxicology at NC State, feel free to contact Jamie Bonner at email@example.com.
 If you are interested in applying to the Toxicology Graduate Program at NC State, visit the Toxicology Graduate Program website.
-Dr. Bonner also serves as the Director of the Toxicology Graduate Program at NCSU.

 The Bonner Lab has trained many Postdoctoral Fellows over the years.
 These positions are usually funded through NIH grants, but Fellows are also strongly encouraged to pursue individual NIH F32 grant funding from NIH.
 Postdoctoral Fellows typically work in the Bonner Lab for one to two years to learn new techniques, get training in presentation skills at national conferences, publish their work, and develop more independence to become competitive for jobs in industry, government or academia.